Funding Application Guidelines

 Applicants for funding should use the form attached to these guidelines.
-The original application plus ten (10) copies are to be submitted along with all pertinent material.
 Other forms of application will be accepted in draft form, but all final applications must use the standard application form.
 Supporting documentation is encouraged, will be used by staff to evaluate initial applications, and may or may not be used in the final selection process.

 2. PROJECT SIZE